 * RNI - Reference Nutrient Intake.
 Taken from the Government's Committee on the Medical Aspects of Food Policy (COMA), Report 41.

-Other nutritional and lifestyle factors are important for bone health.
 Vitamin D plays a crucial role in bone metabolism and calcium absorption.
 Most of our vitamin D comes from normal daily exposure to sunlight.
 Dietary sources include oily fish, eggs and fortified foods, such as margarine.

 Source of calcium: